 It is left to those of us who had the good fortune to be his students to carry on his legacy, to practice and teach the martial arts he loved in a manner worthy of his memory.

-On May 17th, 2021, Grandmaster Kyu Ha Kim was posthumously promoted to 10th dan, the highest possible rank attainable by a Judo practitioner by the United States Judo Association (USJA).
+On May 17th, Grandmaster Kyu Ha Kim was posthumously promoted to Judan,10th degree black belt, the highest possible rank in the art of Judo by the United States Judo Association.

 (Author’s note: Grandmaster Kim speaks about his many accomplishments with great reluctance.
 It took innumerable discussions over the course of years and input from family members, former students and colleagues to complete the narrative of GM Kim’s life.
 Thanks to everyone.
 Special thanks are due to GM Chan-Yong Kim for his help in filling in the blanks!
 CDM)